skydoves/Balloon/README.md

 ## Balloon in Jetpack Compose

-If you want to use Balloon in your Jetpack Compose project, check out the **[Balloon in Jetpack Compose](https://github.com/skydoves/Balloon#balloon-in-jetpack-compose-1)** guidelines.
+If you want to use Balloon in your Jetpack Compose project, check out the **[Balloon in Jetpack Compose](https://github.com/skydoves/Balloon#balloon-in-jetpack-compose-1)** section.
 You can also check out the blog post **[Tooltips for Jetpack Compose: Improve User Experience to the Next Level](https://medium.com/@skydoves/tooltips-for-jetpack-compose-improve-user-experience-to-the-next-level-68791ab8e07f)** for more details.

 ## 💝 Sponsors